Great Texas Coastal Birding Trail: Sections

-Within each section there are 43 "loops," hiking and driving trails containing specific birding sites ranging from parks and observatories to nature preserves and wildlife refuges.
+Within each section, there are 43 "loops", hiking and driving trails containing specific birding sites ranging from parks and observatories to nature preserves and wildlife refuges.
 Individual sites may contain any number of individual hiking trails through a wide variety of terrain.
 Some venues are particularly well known for specific viewing opportunities.
 The Bolivar Flats area is especially well known for its abundance of shorebirds.
-The wetlands of Brazoria National Wildlife Refuge is known for the multitude of waterfowl.
+The wetlands of Brazoria National Wildlife Refuge are known for the multitude of waterfowl.
 High Island is known for its nesting colonies of spoonbills and herons.
 The Attwater Prairie Chicken National Wildlife Refuge is a major preserve created for the protection of the endangered Attwater's prairie chicken.
 The loops of the Lower Coast feature a variety of snowbirds from Canada and the northern U.S. which winter in the region.

 Along the coast near Port Arthur one can find pelicans, cormorants, horned grebes, orioles, Cape May warblers, and laughing gulls.
 The area around Galveston Bay and Houston is home to Henslow's sparrows, roseate spoonbills, white-faced ibises, marsh wrens, seaside sparrows, snow geese, yellow and black rails, and northern harriers.
 The Smith Point peninsula contains a 20-foot observation tower offering views of broad-winged hawks and other hawk species.
 Closer to the coast seagulls, peregrine falcons, and seaside sparrows may be visible.